bambora/dev.bambora.com/source/includes/mobile/_how-to-capture-payments.md

 [paymentHandler removeAuthorizedCreditCard:creditCard];

 ```
+When a credit card is registered using `BNCCHostedRegistrationFormVC`, a credit card token is saved on the device.
+This token is necessary in order to make a payment, as the code example in the [Making payments](#iosmakingpayments) below shows.
+This section contains code examples showing how to get and remove credit card tokens from the device.

 <a name="iosmakingpayments"></a>
 ## Making payments

-*Make sure you've successfully [set up Native Payment](#iossetup) and implemented [Credit Card Registration](#ioscreditcardregistration) before continuing with this step.*

-Assuming a credit card token is registered on the device, it is possible to accept payments in the app.
-The code example shows how to configure and make a payment.

 ```objective_c
 // Get a list of all authorized credit card tokens NSArray<BNAuthorizedCreditCard *> *registeredCards = [[BNPaymentHandler sharedInstance] authorizedCards];